 A: Although arthroscopic surgery has less post-operative pain compared to open procedures, it is wrong to think that arthroscopic surgery is a painless surgery.
 Take your pain medications as directed.
 Use the R.I.C.E. principle- rest, ice, compression (ACE wrap), and elevation (above the level of the heart).
-You may also try over the counter pain medications such as Tylenol or Ibuprofen (if not on a "blood thinner").
+You may also try over the counter pain medications such as Tylenol or Ibuprofen.
 Take as directed unless there are contraindications.
 If these methods do not work contact your doctor.
 Patients should avoid alcohol while taking pain medication.
 Within a few days, the pain should gradually subside.